I started to work within Healthcare in 2008 and I think that the healthcare scenario is a privilege observatory of innovation.

-First of all in designing a behavioral change product you have to consider that the user needs to be motivated not only in achieving the single task but also to preserve the results in order to turn the reached goals into habits.
+First, of all in designing a behavioural change product you have to consider that the user needs to be motivated not only in achieving the single task but also to preserve the results in order to turn the reached goals into habits.

 Second, Design for all.
 In Designing the motivational framework it´s really important to consider the fact that competition might not be very welcome to all users.
 Some of them might not be able to be competitive because of physical reasons for instance.
 In that scenario a supportive logic -or other mechanics- might be a good replacement.

 Third, motivation is not just to add a medal on the chest or earning game points.
 In that case we are talking about Extrinsic motivation, which is the desire to do something because of external rewards.
 In a context where users are asked to change their behaviours, an extrinsic motivational level doesn’t appear the most effective.
 Moreover there is the risk to invite the user to trick the system in order to collect more external rewards.
 In general the risk is to move the focus on the way to earn external rewards rather than on the way to turn bad behaviours into good ones.

 This is the reason why the Intrinsic motivation is usually preferred in those contexts.
 It is based on the desire to do something because it is enjoyable.
 For instance the users might be asked to face progresses and learnings as consequences of their actions.

 As conclusion I would say that I can consider this experience as one of the most relevant milestones in my career as designer so far.
 I can confirm one more time the importance to design for people and their relationship with objects.
 Actually people are not really interested in IoT or wearable technology, they are interested in things that solve real problems.
 If your product solves a problem, it will be adopted.